knowledgetechnologyuhh/grid-3d/README.md

 # Knowing Earlier what Right Means to You: A Comprehensive VQA Dataset for Grounding Relative Directions via Multi-Task Learning
 [Paper](https://arxiv.org/abs/2207.02624) • [Dataset Download](ToBeInserted)

-This is our novel GRiD-A-3D dataset accepted for the First International Workshop on Spatio-Temporal Reasoning and Learning ([STRL 2022](https://strl2022.github.io)) at [IJCAI](https://ijcai-22.org).
+This is our novel GRiD-A-3D dataset accepted for the First International Workshop on Spatio-Temporal Reasoning and Learning ([STRL 2022](https://strl2022.github.io)) at [IJCAI-ECAI 2022](https://ijcai-22.org) conference.

 ## Environment Setup